If you feel that you are in immediate danger, please call 911.

 What safety measures and accommodations are available to someone who reports a Title IX-related incident?

-Upon a report of a Title IX concern, the University will work with the Complainant to put interim measures in place to ensure a safe, hostile-free environment.
-Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent accommodations and safety measures may be implemented.
-Accommodations and safety measures (including interim measures) could include housing accommodations, counseling services, academic accommodations, Security escort services, no contact orders, limitation on extracurricular or athletic activities, removal from University community, and other appropriate actions as necessary.
+Upon a report of a Title IX concern, the University will work with the parties to implement supportive measures to ensure a safe, hostile-free environment.
+Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent accommodations and supportive measures may be implemented.
+Accommodations and supportive measures could include housing accommodations, counseling services, academic accommodations, Security escort services, no contact orders, limitation on extracurricular or athletic activities, removal from University community, and other appropriate actions as necessary.